Ambient homepage video

 What is happening in Gaza?

 The humanitarian needs in Gaza are enormous following the violent attacks by Palestinian armed groups and Israel’s retaliatory siege and airstrikes starting in October 2023.
-More than 2 million people face a massive crisis, as electricity, fuel, food, and water remain unavailable, and incoming aid isn’t enough to handle the enormous scope of needs.
+More than 2 million people are still facing a massive crisis, as electricity, fuel, food, and water have been unavailable, and the amount of aid coming into Gaza was not enough to handle the enormous scope of needs.

 Famine continues to threaten the entire Gaza strip.
 People have lost their loved ones, their homes, and their livelihoods.
 They urgently need food, water, medicine, safe shelter, and proper water and sanitation facilities.
 Families are facing an immediate public health crisis on top of the ongoing safety risks posed by the conflict.